How to Clean Your Guinea Pig’s Grease Gland

 • A second person who can keep your pet distracted is very helpful, especially if this is the first time you’ve cleaned a grease gland

-If using the Dawn method: Dawn is very good at cutting grease; using Dawn at its full concentration on your guinea pig’s grease gland can not only remove grease gland buildup but can also unintentionally strip the healthy, necessary oils from their fur and skin in this area.
+Dawn dish soap is very good at cutting grease, but using Dawn at its full concentration on your guinea pig’s grease gland can unintentionally strip the healthy, necessary oils on their fur and skin in this area.
 This will create problems for your pet, such as dry, flaky, and irritated skin.

-Diluting this soap into a soap-and-water solution is absolutely necessary for your pet’s comfort.
+Diluting this soap into a soap-and-water solution is necessary.
 Start with your squeaky-clean bottle.
 Measure out the Dawn and the water; your solution should consist of ¼ Dawn and ¾ water, so using ¼ cup and ¾ cup respectively will give you a lot of diluted Dawn to use for future grease gland cleanings.

-Once the proper amount of each ingredient has been added to the bottle, shake well to mix.
+Once the proper amount of each ingredient has been added to the bottle, close the bottle and shake it well to mix.

 Steps For Cleaning Your Guinea Pig’s Grease Gland